In this Article

 - Use eye drops containing antihistamines to combat the symptoms of allergic reactions.

-- Washing your baby’s eyes out under the guidance of a paediatric ophthalmologist to remove any irritants.
+- Wash your baby’s eyes out under the guidance of a paediatric ophthalmologist to remove any irritants.

 - If a virus causes watery eyes, you might have to wait for around a week to see if it goes away.
 If it does not, please consult your child’s paediatrician immediately.